-- or of a placement or work-based learning provider, including via social media - Sexual misconduct including serious sexual harassment - Physical violence - Failure to treat others with dignity or respect, or to practise in a nondiscriminatory way - Dishonesty or untrustworthiness (such as the forging of documents or signatures, or theft or making false expenses claims) - Activities which constitute a criminal offence - The commission or suspected commission of a criminal offence - Persistent failure to comply with sanctions under Level 2.
+- Alcohol or substance abuse problems or addiction - Dealing illegal drugs and/or possession of quantities of drugs beyond normally associated with personal use, and/or possession of paraphernalia used in dealing drugs - Serious physical, written or verbal abuse or intimidation against another member of the University community or of a placement or work-based learning provider, including via social media - Sexual misconduct including serious sexual harassment - Physical violence - Failure to treat others with dignity or respect, or to practise in a nondiscriminatory way - Dishonesty or untrustworthiness (such as the forging of documents or signatures, or theft or making false expenses claims) - Activities which constitute a criminal offence - The commission or suspected commission of a criminal offence - Persistent failure to comply with sanctions under Level 2.

-- made - Suspension from the University, and/or parts of the campus, for a given period of time - Permanent Expulsion from the University - Not to permit readmission to a professional programme in future
+- Typical Sanctions include: - Any sanction at Level 1 and/or 2 - Withdrawal from placement or other work-based activity or learning activity - Transfer to a non-professional programme - Recommendation that a professional award is to be withheld or an alternative non-professional award made - Suspension from the University, and/or parts of the campus, for a given period of time - Permanent Expulsion from the University - Not to permit readmission to a professional programme in future

-- 4.4 The Procedures may be entered at any level without any requirement for an earlier level tohave been commenced or exhausted, although it is anticipated that most situations can be managed by action taken at Levels 1 and/or 2.
+- 4.4 The Procedures may be entered at any level without any requirement for an earlier level to have been commenced or exhausted, although it is anticipated that most situations can be managed by action taken at Levels 1 and/or 2.
 The level at which the procedure is implemented will depend on factors such as the nature of the professional suitability concern, the seriousness of any risk posed and the student's response to any steps taken so far by the University to manage the situation. - 4.5 A student's unreasonable failure to engage with an investigation may in itself become a professional suitability issue.